 If you want to become an elevator mechanic, you will likely need to complete a four-year apprenticeship program overseen by the National Association of Elevator Contractors.
 However, completing an electronics engineering and technology or mechanical engineering program could help you advance through your apprenticeship more quickly.
-Before you begin any training, be sure to check with your state's requirements because, as of 2015, there are 35 states that require elevator mechanics to be licensed.5
+Before you begin any training, be sure to check with your state's requirements because 35 states require elevator mechanics to be licensed.6

 14. Food Scientist

 Food scientists are the people who can make food fun.
 Almost every food product that you see on grocery store shelves had a food scientist working on it.
 They are responsible for developing nutritious food that tastes good and is free from bacteria that could make consumers sick.
 Food scientists conduct research, experiments, and clinical trials to create safer foods and preservatives and to come up with better food-processing techniques.
 They may specialize in areas like developing new products, enhancing manufacturing processes, or coming up with better packaging solutions.